opentelekomcloud-docs/distributed-cache-service/umn/source/service_overview/command_compatibility/command_restrictions.rst

 Command Restrictions
 ====================

-Some Redis commands are supported by cluster DCS instances for multi-key operations in the same slot.
+Some Redis commands are supported by Redis Cluster DCS instances for multi-key operations in the same slot.
 For details, see :ref:`Table 1 <dcs-pd-200813003__table7589193113396>`.

+Some commands support multiple keys but do not support cross-slot access.
+For details, see :ref:`Table 2 <dcs-pd-200813003__table152098710112>`.

 .. _dcs-pd-200813003__table7589193113396:

-.. table:: **Table 1** Redis commands restricted in cluster DCS instances.
+.. table:: **Table 1** Redis commands restricted in Redis Cluster DCS instances

    +-----------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------+
    | Category        | Description                                                                                                                                                       |